VIAME/VIAME/examples/annotation_and_visualization/README.rst

 vpView GUI Project File Overview
 ********************************

-vpView does not open videos directory, but instead open prj files containing a pointer to any imagery and detections we want to load.
-Listed below are the parameters available in the vpView prj file:
+vpView does not open videos directly, but instead opens prj files containing a pointer to any imagery and detections we want to load.
+Listed below are the parameters available in the vpView prj file as a quick reference.
+For those not familiary with the tool, downloading the above manual is best.

 Note: The list is not complete, but currently focusing on the most used (and new) parameters